chrisgurney/chrisgurney.ca/src/md/work-pm.md

 > - Employer: Achievers
 > - My Role: Product Manager

-In addition to the API, I led the improvements on a number of features on the Achievers employee recognition and rewards platform.
+In addition to the API, I led improvement initiatives on a number of features on the Achievers employee recognition and rewards platform.

 ## Login Flow Improvements

-- Input from Support team on common challenges; password recovery was top reason members called in.
+- Problem: Interviewing the customer support team revealed login challenges our members commonly had; password recovery was top reason members called in.
-- Challenge: Also worked with Security team to ensure newer restrictions were taken into account: preventing brute-force attempts; modernizing CAPTCHA (accessible); increasing security questions; not letting the user know whether their email was on file or not;
+- Worked with Security team to ensure newer restrictions (partly due to ISO compliance) were taken into account: preventing brute-force attempts; modernizing CAPTCHA (making it accessible); increasing security questions; not letting the user know whether their email was on file or not... all in the context of a white-labelled platform.
-- ...all in the context of a white-labelled site.
-(This was always a challenge: What's Achievers and what's the client; ended up pushing out brand over time.)
-- Clearer instructions for SSO (e.g., user attempts to sign in directly with network password, when SSO is enabled);
-- "Your password is weaker than 40% of users" - social proof
+- Solutions included: Clearer UI for login, and separation with SSO; password strength indicators and social proof (e.g., "Your password is weaker than 40% of users"); email improvements to try to avoid password emails from going to spam folders.
-- Researched spam; email improvements

 ## Transactional Email Improvements

 PM for improving the design of all our transactional emails.

 - Inventoried all emails, their triggers, and CTAs.
-- Journey map + JTBD for each email.
+- Created a journey map + performed a JTBD analysis for each email.
 - Researched and scoped requirements for CASL compliance.
+- Result included improving copy, CTAs, and implementing email subscription interface.

 ## Checkout Flow

-- started as collection of "priorities" identified by ME: physical vs virtual, suggestion to notify users of orders
+- Improvements to the rewards catalogue checkout flow started as collection of "priorities" identified by our suppport team: Differences between physical (i.e., shipped) vs virtual (i.e., gift codes); notifications on order updates.
+I challenged their assumptions.
-- challenged their assumptions
+- Looked at data which revealed that users bookmarked the order status page, and didn't have a clear way back to that page otherwise.
-- checkout flow: used new employees
+- Mocked up changes to the checkout flow and tested it on new employees.
-- came down to adding an _Order_ button

 ## Administration System Improvements

-- Worked closely with Support team, watched them use internal administration system in conjunction with Salesforce (for ticket tracking) to see what common workflows looked like.
+- Observed the support team using our internal administration system, to see what common workflows looked like.
-- *Created shortcuts to speed up access and to populate key screens.*
+- Solutions included creating shortcuts to our ticket tracking system, to speed up access and to populate key screens, shortening time on calls.

 ## Other PM Work

+Other initiatives included:

-- Holiday Emails
+- Holiday Emails - Our annually scheduled emails across all approved programs that encouraged redemptions.
-- HRIS Integration Improvements
-- Issue Intake
-- Focus Groups (PLM) and Product Advisory Council (PM)
+- HRIS Integration Improvements - Executed requirements from our Professional Services team to improve the efficiency, integrity, and functionality behind data imports from HR systems.